Book an Appointment

 This page is only intended for people who would like to book an appointment for psychotherapeutic services.
 If you are seeking clinical supervision, training, or wish to contact me for another reason, please click here instead.

-• solo (one-on-one) therapy
+• ongoing personal therapy

-As of 10th January 2022, I have some limited availability only for:
+I have some limited availability only for:

 • neurodivergent